-Owner of a site located west of the Place des Festivals, the Société d’habitation et de développement de Montréal (SHDM) has undertaken the construction of the Îlot Balmoral, a building which will benefit from exceptional visibility in the heart of the Quartier des spectacles, Montreal’s entertainment district.
-In spring 2019, it will welcome, among other lessees, the National Film Board of Canada (NFB) headquarters and the École des arts numériques, de l’animation et du design (NAD) of Université du Québec à Chicoutimi (UQAC).
+Owner of a site located west of the Place des Festivals, the Société d’habitation et de développement de Montréal (SHDM) has undertaken the construction of the Îlot Balmoral, a building which benefits from exceptional visibility in the heart of the Quartier des spectacles, Montreal’s entertainment district.
+In fall 2019, it welcomed, among other lessees, the National Film Board of Canada (NFB) headquarters and the École des arts numériques, de l’animation et du design (NAD) of Université du Québec à Chicoutimi (UQAC).

-The building will be an integral part of an institutional and cultural hub comprised of Montreal’s most prestigious cultural venues, namely Place des Arts, Symphony House, the Musée d’art contemporain de Montréal and Espace Danse.
-Future occupants of the Îlot Balmoral will enjoy prime vantage points for the countless summertime performances that will unfold on the immense outdoor stage that is the Place des Festivals.
+The building is an integral part of an institutional and cultural hub comprised of Montreal’s most prestigious cultural venues, namely Place des Arts, Symphony House, the Musée d’art contemporain de Montréal and Espace Danse.
+Occupants of the Îlot Balmoral enjoy prime vantage points for the countless summertime performances that will unfold on the immense outdoor stage that is the Place des Festivals.

 The Îlot Balmoral, with its bold and unique contemporary architecture, acts as a symbolic gateway to downtown Montreal, along Maisonneuve Boulevard.
-Its 27,000 m2 of leasable area will house, among others, and over six storeys, the new headquarters of the National Film Board (NFB) and its custom-designed viewing rooms.
+Its 27,000 m2 of leasable area houses, among others, and over six storeys, the new headquarters of the National Film Board (NFB) and its custom-designed viewing rooms.

 Société d'habitation et de développement de Montréal (SHDM)

 AECOM / Exim / Go multimédia / Technorm